Peter Chiarelli (ice hockey): Boston Bruins (2006–2015)

-The Bruins would reach the Stanley Cup Final for a second time under Chiarelli, in 2013, shortly after which he signed another four-year contract extension.
+The Bruins would reach the Stanley Cup Finals for a second time under Chiarelli, in 2013, shortly after which he signed another four-year contract extension.
 The Bruins won the Presidents' Trophy as the team with the best regular season record for 2013–14.
 However, the later years of Chiarelli's tenure were not as successful managerially, and he became increasingly the object of criticism for perceived poor trades and salary cap management decisions.
-In particular, it was widely believed that he had not received adequate return for trading Seguin to the Dallas Stars in 2013.
+In particular, it was widely believed that he had not received an adequate return for trading Seguin to the Dallas Stars in 2013.
 Things came to a head in the 2014–15 season, which began on a sour note when Chiarelli traded Boychuk to the New York Islanders.
 This trade was prompted by the Bruins lacking salary cap space, which was in turn blamed on many of the contracts that Chiarelli had opted to sign.
 Boychuk's absence from the team's defensive corps would hurt in the season that followed, particularly because of a lengthy injury to Chára.
-Struggling with injuries and subpar performances by key players, the Bruins missed the playoffs for the first time in eight years, and on April 15, 2015 Chiarelli was fired.
+Struggling with injuries and subpar performances by key players, the Bruins missed the playoffs for the first time in eight years, and on April 15, 2015, Chiarelli was fired.
 Reviewing his tenure at the time of his dismissal, Sports Illustrated opined that he had "built a nice legacy" in Boston, but faulted the later years as "marred by trade disasters, misplaced loyalties and salary cap mismanagement."
 However, they also suggested that he would soon be hired by another team.